 Another notable report involved a ransomware type that infects the Master Boot Record (MBR) of a vulnerable system, preventing the operating system from loading.
 To do this, the malware copies the original MBR and overwrites it with malicious code.
-It then forces the system to restart so the infection takes effect and displays the notification (in Russian) once the system restarts.
+It then forces the system to restart so that the infection takes effect and displays the notification (in Russian) once the system restarts.

 To know which local enforcement agency is applicable to users, Reveton variants track the geographical location of their victims.
-Thus, affected users living in the US receive a notification from the FBI while those located in France are shown a notice from the Gendarmerie Nationale.
+Thus, affected users living in the US receive a notification from the FBI, while those located in France are shown a notice from the Gendarmerie Nationale.

 Reveton variants also employ a different payment method compared to early ransomware attacks.
 Once a system is infected with a Reveton variant, users are prompted to pay through UKash, PaySafeCard, or MoneyPak.
-These payment methods afford ransomware perpetrators anonymity, as both Ukash and PaySafeCard have a faint money trail.
+These payment methods afford ransomware perpetrators their anonymity, as both Ukash and PaySafeCard have a faint money trail.

-In late 2013, a new type of ransomware emerged that encrypted files, aside from locking the system.
-The encrypted files ensured that victims are forced to still pay the ransom even if the malware itself was deleted.
-Due to its new behavior, it was dubbed as “CryptoLocker”.
-Like previous ransomware types, cryptoransomware demands payment from affected users, this time for a decrypt key to unlock the encrypted files.
+In late 2013, a new type of ransomware that encrypted files aside from locking a system emerged.
+The encrypted files ensured that victims were forced to still pay the ransom even if the malware itself was deleted.
+Due to its new behavior, it was dubbed as “CryptoLocker.”
+Like previous ransomware types, cryptoransomware demands payment from affected users in exchange, this time, for a decryption key to unlock the encrypted files.

 RSA is asymmetric key cryptography, which means it uses two keys.
 One key is used to encrypt the data and another is used to decrypt the data (one key, called the public key, is made available to any outside party; the other is kept by the user and is called the private key.)
-AES uses symmetric keys, which uses the same key to encrypt and decrypt information.
+AES uses symmetric keys, which means that it uses the same key to encrypt and decrypt information.

 The malware uses an AES key to encrypt files.
-The AES key for decryption is written in the files encrypted by the malware.
+The AES key for decryption is written in the files that are encrypted by the malware.
 However, this key is encrypted with an RSA public key embedded in the malware, which means that a private key is needed to decrypt it.

-It was discovered that a variant of the FAREIT information stealing malware, TSPY_FAREIT.BB, downloads TROJ_CRIBIT.B.
-This FAREIT variant can steal information from various cryptocurrency wallets, including wallet.dat (Bitcoin), electrum.dat (Electrum), and .wallet (MultiBit).
+It was also discovered that a variant of the Fareit information stealing malware, TSPY_FAREIT.BB, downloads TROJ_CRIBIT.B.
+This Fareit variant can steal information from various cryptocurrency wallets, including wallet.dat (Bitcoin), electrum.dat (Electrum), and .wallet (MultiBit).
 These files contain important information such as transaction records, user preferences, and accounts.

-In 2015, the Angler exploit kit was one of the more popular exploit kits used to spread ransomware, and was notably used in a series of malvertisment attacks through popular media such as news websites and localized sites.
-Angler was constantly updated to include a number of Flash exploits, and was known for being used in notable campaigns such as the Hacking Team leak and Pawn Storm.
+In 2015, the Angler exploit kit was one of the more popular exploit kits used to spread ransomware, and it was notably used in a series of malvertisment attacks through popular media such as news websites and localized sites.
+Angler was constantly updated to include a number of Flash exploits and was known for being used in notable campaigns such as the Hacking Team leak and Pawn Storm.
 Because of its easy integration, Angler remains a prevalent choice as a means to spread ransomware.